Skip to main content

 About IBD

-The prevalence of Crohn's disease in the United States has been estimated at 24 to 40 cases per 100,000 population, and the incidence appears to be increasing, particularly in Western Europe and North America.
-The underlying cause of the disease is unknown.
-Predisposing genetic factors appear to interact with possible exogenous triggers that may result in a spontaneously relapsing and remitting inflammatory process in which tissue injury is perpetuated by an autoimmune response.
+The prevalence of IBD in the United States has been estimated at nearly 1 in 100 Americans, and the incidence appears to be increasing, particularly in North America and Western Europe.
+The underlying cause of the disease is unknown, but it is hypothesized to be multi-factorial involving genetics, immune dysregulation, and environmental triggers resulting in a spontaneously relapsing and remitting disease process.

-When patients with inflammatory bowel disease develop complications or are not responding to medications, surgical treatment is considered to relieve symptoms and achieve conditions that will improve the patient’s health and growth.
-If you’d like a consultation about proceeding with surgical intervention for a patient with IBD, gastroenterologists and pediatric surgeons from CHOP are available to help.
+When patients with IBD develop complications, or are not responding to medications, surgical treatment is considered to relieve symptoms and improve the patient’s health and growth.
+If you would like a consultation about proceeding with surgical intervention for a patient with IBD, gastroenterologists and pediatric surgeons from Children’s Hospital of Philadelphia (CHOP) are available to help.

 Research

 The Division of Gastroenterology, Hepatology and Nutrition at CHOP has an active research program that studies the entire IBD disease continuum.
-The IBD Center has conducted many research projects to understand inflammatory bowel disease, advance current treatments, improve quality of life, develop new therapies and find a cure for IBD.
+The Center for Pediatric IBD has conducted many research projects to better understand IBD, advance current treatments, improve quality of life, develop new therapies, and ultimately to find a cure for IBD.

 Fellowship

-The Advanced Inflammatory Bowel Disease (IBD) Fellowship is a two-year specialized training program offering unparalleled clinical depth and rigor, as well as opportunities for cutting-edge translational and basic science research.
+The Advanced IBD Fellowship is a one- to two-year specialized training program in IBD and VEO-IBD offering unparalleled clinical depth and rigor, as well as opportunities for cutting-edge translational and basic science research.
+Our fellowship program is recognized by the Crohn's & Colitis Foundation.
 Learn more.

 Professional eNewsletter

-Stay in touch with the Division of Gastroenterology, Hepatology and Nutrition at Children's Hospital of Philadelphia (CHOP).
+Stay in touch with the Division of Gastroenterology, Hepatology and Nutrition at CHOP.
 Subscribe to our professional eNewsletter to receive updates on research and educational opportunities, resources for your patients, news about our clinical programs, and more.

 Subscribe to the eNewsletter